Posted on July 01 2021

-Besides, on long term studies done, it was evident that people who lost weight by switching to a plant- based diet are more likely to stick to their diet and maintain the weight loss vs a calorically restricted diet.
-Either ways, being in an optimal weight range and achieving the desired results with a healthy diet is important to start reversing diabetes.
+On long term studies done, it was evident that people who lost weight by switching to a plant- based diet are more likely to stick to their diet and maintain the weight loss vs a calorically restricted diet.

-Consumption of whole grains and beans has also been shown to decrease blood sugar resistance in people.
+Consumption of whole grains and beans has also been shown to decrease insulin resistance in people.

 Beans are fibrous carbs loaded with vitamins.
-The only thing you will have to keep in mind is adding a source of vitamin C lime 1/2 lemon/ serving of beans for better absorption.
+The only thing you will have to keep in mind is adding a source of vitamin C like 1/2 lemon/ serving of beans for better absorption.

 Over a thousand article have been published about the benefits of black cumin and diabetes reversal.
 Not only for controlling blood sugar, black cumin is well knows for its benefits in terms of reducing cholesterol and weight loss.
 Have a look at the meta- analysis below:

-4) Ditch Dairy: Read the below blog before we proceed further, Milk- is it slowly poisoning you?
+Read the below blog before we proceed further:

 Be it through the process of molecular mimicry as mentioned in the above blog or saturated fats, chemicals, hormones and adulteration of the dairy industry, milk could be your biggest reason for diabetes.